 User Manual — Weather & Airport Information for Pilots

-This is a free, browser-based weather and airport information tool for general-aviation pilots.
+This is a browser-based weather and airport information tool for general-aviation pilots.
 It puts every significant airport worldwide (over 22,000 of them) on one map and overlays it with a complete suite of aviation weather forecast products — current conditions, multi-day forecasts, fog, icing, turbulence, and convection — so you can answer the questions that matter before a flight: Is the weather flyable?
 Where?
 When?

 The app is a Progressive Web App: open it in any modern browser, optionally add it to your home screen, and it behaves like a native app (works offline for basic map content, full-screen on mobile).